Policies Of Transparent Companies

 One of Justworks’ six values is ‘openness’.
 We believe in radical transparency across the company, from sharing results of a happiness survey across teams to holding a town hall with our investors.

-Why do we value openness so highly?
+Being transparent at your workplace is being open and truthful to each other.
+So why do we value openness so highly?
 It fosters trust among teammates and makes employees at every level feel like they’re a part of the conversation.
 It also helps clarify our vision — everyone at Justworks knows how their role affects business objectives.

 By applying this transparency to company policies and perks, we’ve seen these benefits.
 With that in mind, here are four ways you can integrate transparency into your company policies, traditions, and office perks.

 An expenses policy that works for your company can vary greatly, based on your business’ size, industry, and needs.
 While the details will vary, your expenses policy should outline exactly what purchases can be expensed and the price limits for types of purchases.

 As you draft your policy, make sure to cover:

 - Travel expenses

 Employees should feel comfortable — and empowered — to acquire resources they need.
 A straightforward, but detailed, policy will set expectations with employees and team members.
 It will also prevent complications and miscommunications down the road.
 Whether they’re attending a conference or taking new customers out to dinner, your team will appreciate knowing the guidelines around expenses.
 If you’re ready to explore in more detail, check out Justblog’s post on building an expenses policy.